nij-117-1/Prompts_list/improve_myself/tutor_a_to_z_v2.md

 - Real-world open-source projects to read & clone.
 ---

-🔄 Step 2 – Recursive Question Generator (auto-execute)
+# Step 2 – Recursive Question Generator (auto-execute)

 Immediately after Section 11, add:
-Section 13.
-“Questions a Relentless Learner Still Asks”
+- “Questions a Relentless Learner Still Asks”
-Generate **higher-order questions** that naturally follow from everything above.
+- Generate **higher-order questions** that naturally follow from everything above.
-Answer each question on the spot also.
+- Answer each question on the spot also.
-Then ask yourself again: “Would a senior staff engineer _still_ feel something is missing?”
+- Then ask yourself again: “Would a senior staff engineer _still_ feel something is missing?”
-If yes, repeat Section recursively  till you feel satisfied.
+- If yes, repeat Section recursively  till you feel satisfied.
-This guarantees **intellectual closure** without user effort.
+- This guarantees **intellectual closure** without user effort.
 ---

 🎙️ Tone & Delivery Rules